philipperemy/keras-tcn/README.md

 - `use_skip_connections`: Boolean.
 If we want to add skip connections from input to each residual block.
 - `return_sequences`: Boolean.
 Whether to return the last output in the output sequence, or the full sequence.
 - `dropout_rate`: Float between 0 and 1.
 Fraction of the input units to drop.
+- `name`: Name of the model.
+Useful when having multiple TCN.

 ### Input shape